Children's Place Montessori

 parents, Children's Place will provide more than adequate supervision at

 the field trip site.
-You will be informed of the event and we require an
+You will be informed of the event and we require a

-annual permission slip listing the planned trips.
-Parents are encouraged
+signed annual permission slip listing the planned trips.
+Parents are

-to join us on the field trips, however, parents must pay the field trip
+encouraged to join us on the field trips, however, parents must pay the

-Bus Company this year.
+year.
 It has busses with seat belts.
-A portion of your
+A portion of your registration fee

-registration fee is used to pay the cost of the transportation and the
+is used to pay the cost of the transportation and the field trip.

 Photographs of children participating in A